notblackout/kf2-controlled-difficulty/options.md

 "random" or "unmodded": choose a random boss when the time comes (unmodded game behavior)

+#### FleshpoundRageSpawns

+Controls whether fleshpounds and mini fleshpounds can spawn already enraged.

+true allows fleshpounds and mini fleshpounds to spawn enraged.
+When SpawnCycle=unmodded, this happens randomly, with a chance that depends on difficulty, just like in vanilla KF2.
+If SpawnCycle is not unmodded, then fleshpounds and mini fleshpounds spawn according to the SpawnCycle.
+If the configured SpawnCycle has no fleshpounds or mini fleshpounds designated to spawn enraged (with a trailing ! character), then none will spawn even if this option is set to true.

+false prevents fleshpounds and mini fleshpounds from spawning enraged at.
+Even if the SpawnCycle mandates a fleshpound or mini fleshpound that would spawn enraged, when this is false, it spawns unenraged.

 #### SpawnCycle

 Says whether to use a SpawnCycle (and if so, which one).